SoftSysGhidra/main/SoftSysGhidra/exercise1.md

 whatever you'd like (we suggest a short, memorable name).

 4) Once you've created your project, go to 'File' and 'Import File' to import the newly-created executable file `trouble_with_types`.
-If you import the .c file, it will be less fun!
+If you import the .c file into Ghidra, it will be less fun!

 5) Click on the green dragon icon to go to the CodeBrowser.
 In CodeBrowser, use the Functions window and the Decompiler window to take a look at how Ghidra recreated `main()`.
+Open trouble_with_types.c (the source file) in a text editor or view it in the terminal.
 What looks the same?
 What looks different?

 6) Use the Functions window and the Decompiler window to take a look at the functions that `main()` calls.
 What are some of the similarities between how Ghidra interpreted